UPTokenizing/digitalIdentity/ganache/README.md

       sudo docker pull ubuntu:23.10

-  If you are running docker in MacOS, disable line 22 and enable line 25 in the Dockerfile in PATHLBLOCKCHAIN
+  If you are running docker in MacOS (intel version), see the Dockerfile (in PATHLBLOCKCHAIN) and disable line 28 and enable line 31.

   Build the ubuntu image in a repository: